Harm reduction services supporting Newfoundlanders & Labradorians who use drugs.

 Working from harm reduction and public health perspectives, SWAP strives to meet people where they are.
-The goal is to reduce negative consequences of a particular behavior, rather than requiring that the behavior change/stop.
+The goal is to reduce negative consequences of a particular behavior, rather than requiring that the behavior change or stop.
 This approach may result in the eventual reduction of the behavior itself.
 Any positive change driven by service users is considered harm reduction.
 This approach requires openness, authenticity and a non-judgmental perspective.

-SWAP strives to support individuals who have difficulty or reluctance accessing the health and human services by developing relationships with service users, then facilitating the accessing of required external health and human services.
+SWAP strives to support individuals who have difficulty or reluctance accessing the health and human services by developing relationships with service users and then facilitating the accessing of required external health and human services.
 Providing people with accurate information, compassion and support can enable them to make informed choices about their own health care.
 These aims are better achieved when people are directly involved in decisions that affect their lives, and in the planning and delivery of service provision.

 SWAP offers free naloxone kits and training.
 You can call SWAP at (709) 757-7927 or 811 and be directed to where you can receive a kit and training free of charge.